utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 * Avoid starting Postman using the `sudo` command, as it will create permission issues on the files created by Postman.
 * Make sure you have read/write permission for the `~/.config` folder where Postman stores information.
 * If you're an Ubuntu 18 user, you will also need to install the `libgconf-2-4` package with the command `apt-get install libgconf-2-4`.
+* Make sure you have `openssl` installed on your machine.

 ## Use the Postman web app